mozilla/mentoring/CONTRIBUTING.md

 ## Setup

-> _NOTE:_ this is still incomplete; help is appreciated!
-See https://github.com/mozilla/mentoring/issues/36.

 This application is composed of two parts: a Django backend (`mentoring/`) and a React frontend (`frontend/`).

 ### Frontend